 A uniquely designed system of external shades is fixed with differing angles to intercept the changing angle of the sun’s rays around the tower.
 These external shades and the double glazed window units assist in reducing the demand for cooling in the tower.
 The external shades are also beneficial in eliminating sky glare, reducing the effect of heat and avoid the use of conventional blinds.

 The building’s air conditioning relies on a thermal storage unit comprising eight large ice banks that use frozen water to provide cooling.
 This provides tenants with 100% thermal demand using off-peak power supply.

-Smart meter Technology
+Smart Meter Technology

 Grosvenor Place uses smart meter technology, implementing a web graph system to measure, monitor and manage energy and water usage.
 This sensor technology drives huge savings energy usage and cost.

 PhotoVoltaic cells are installed on the rooftop of Grosvenor Place to generate renewable energy from the sun, making a total of 75KwH used in the common areas.
-The building can offset base load power with 45KwH of energy harnessed from the rooftop cells.

 “Just by running a building well means you are running it sustainably and therefore economically.
 There’s no silver bullet, but every decision we make has a sustainability aspect to it.”